Campus Open Status

 Clean Common Spaces

 Clean all classrooms, research spaces and common areas regularly, adhering to recommended protocols.
+Information regarding custodial services cleaning and disinfection processes can be found here.

 Limit Occupancy of Common Spaces